ministryofjustice/cloud-platform-user-guide/source/documentation/index.md

 ### What do we currently support

 Users can create non-production and production environments and get access to the Kubernetes API for those environments.

-### Help and support

-For help or support, drop into the MoJ Digital slack channel `#ask-cloud-platform`, raise an issue on the [Ministry of Justice cloud-platform](https://github.com/ministryofjustice/cloud-platform) repo, or email the cloud platform team `platforms@digital.justice.gov.uk`.